FreeCAD/FreeCAD-documentation/wiki/Macro_Python_Assistant_Window.md

     - the contents of the PAW window are written out to a user selected file - the contents of the PAW are not altered
 -   Close window
-    - the PAW window is closed and the contents written out to the persistent storage file Note   * there is no Dialog asking about saving, it is done automatically
+    - the PAW window is closed and the contents written out to the persistent storage file
+    Note: there is no Dialog asking about saving, it is done automatically

 ## User Interface